-That’s why we’d like to present you with a few life jackets or rather a list of the best mortgage refinance companies because drowning is an experience we’d want you to avoid.
+That’s why we’d like to present you with a few life jackets or rather a list of legitimate mortgage refinance companies because drowning is an experience we’d want you to avoid.

 Quicken Loans is the largest mortgage lender in the US.
 The Michigan-based company has been ranked highest by J.D.
-Power for Client Satisfaction in Mortgage Origination for 11 consecutive years, and today, it sealed the top spot on our list of the best refinance lenders.
+Power for Client Satisfaction in Mortgage Origination for 11 consecutive years, and today, it sealed the top spot on our list of mortgage refinance lenders.
 Read Review

 - •Wide variety of loan products